-Can I get a burial flag?
+Am I eligible for a burial flag?

-- Served in wartime, or
+- They served in wartime, or

-- Died while serving on active duty after May 27, 1941, or
+- They died while serving on active duty after May 27, 1941, or

-- Served after January 31, 1955, or
+- They served after January 31, 1955, or

 How do I get a burial flag to honor a Veteran or Reservist?